 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Family: See The Westin Galleria Dallas Rates at TripAdvisor "You’re an elevator ride away from the mall’s many shops, restaurants, and ice-skating rink."
+- Best for Families: The Westin Galleria Dallas – See Rates at TripAdvisor "You’re an elevator ride away from the mall’s many shops, restaurants, and ice-skating rink."

-Best Romantic: See Rosewood Mansion on Turtle Creek Rates at TripAdvisor "Resembles a Tuscan villa complete with heritage details, including leaded windows, chandeliers, and polished stone floors."
+- Best for Romance: Rosewood Mansion on Turtle Creek – See Rates at TripAdvisor "Resembles a Tuscan villa complete with heritage details, including leaded windows, chandeliers, and polished stone floors."

 Best Overall: Hotel ZaZa Dallas

 Boutique Hotel ZaZa Dallas receives rave reviews for its flawless service and remarkable decor.
 Expect contemporary artworks, designer furniture, and an overall impression of Mediterranean-inspired chicness.
 Part of the fashionable Uptown neighborhood, the hotel is within walking distance of the Dallas Museum of Art and Winspear Opera House.
 There are 169 guestrooms and suites, all with complimentary Wi-Fi, a gourmet minibar, and luxury bath amenities.
 Magnificent Seven Suites add a kitchenette and full terrace, alongside unique themes including Crouching Tiger, Rock Star, and The Last Czar.